Ganesh540-crypto/ojas-health-aid/README.md

 - shadcn-ui
 - Tailwind CSS

+## Firebase Realtime Database rules (fix PERMISSION_DENIED)

+If you see PERMISSION_DENIED when saving profile or chats, set RTDB rules so users can only read/write their own data:

+Files included:

+- `firebase.json`
+- `database.rules.json`

+Rules grant access to `users/$uid/**` only to the authenticated user with the same uid.
+Deploy them with the Firebase CLI:

+1) Install Firebase CLI and initialize login once

+	npm install -g firebase-tools
+	firebase login

+2) Set your default project (replace with your Firebase project ID)

+	firebase use <your-project-id>

+3) Deploy database rules from this repo root

+	firebase deploy --only database

+Make sure your app uses the same project in `.env` VITE_FIREBASE_* values.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/79636bec-bc40-4aba-8e70-979fe8ed8762) and click on Share -> Publish.